edwinchoate/edwinchoate.github.io/_posts/2025-06-23-make-your-phone-less-distracting.md

 Once you internalize why you are doing this and why it is better than the alternative, then you'll start to experience the success.

-As for me, these are the reason why I limit my screen time:
+As for me, these are the reasons why I limit my screen time:

 * More time to spend with people
 * Higher quality and quantity of sleep